1. What is the Payment Services Directive?

 ENHANCED RULES ON AUTHORISATION AND SUPERVISION OF PAYMENT INSTITUTIONS

 10. Will there be changes in the authorisation requirements for payment institutions?

 Under PSD2, payment institutions are required to fulfil a variety of requirements in order to obtain an authorisation to provide payment services.
-These requirements are largely the same as under the current PSD.
+These requirements are largely the same as under PSD1.

 The main changes relate to the enhanced levels of payment security under PSD2.
 Entities that wish to be authorised as a payment institution shall provide with their application a security policy document, as well as a description of security incident management procedure, contingency procedures etc.

 Capital requirements which aim to ensure financial stability have largely remained the same under PSD2 as they were set out in PSD1.
 Specific capital requirements have been defined for third party service providers in relation to their respective activities and the risks these represent.
 Third party service providers are not subject to own fund requirements.
 However, they need to hold a professional indemnity insurance covering the territories in which they offer services.